fut-infrastructure/implementation-guide/fsh-content/input/intro-notes/StructureDefinition-ehealth-patient-intro.md

 # Introduction

 An ehealth-patient is a central entity, which is referenced by many other entities in the FUT infrastructure.
+The ehealth-patient inherits characteristics from <https://hl7.dk/fhir/core/1.1.0/StructureDefinition-dk-core-patient.html>.

 # Scope and Usage